 - Financial information.
-You’ll need to provide information about your income and/or revenue as well as any assets and liabilities, including investments, debts and regular expenses.
+You need to provide information about your income and/or revenue, plus any assets and liabilities, including investments, debt and regular expenses.

 - Additional cardholders.
-If you wish to manage your employee’s spending under the one account, you’ll also need to provide the details of any supplementary cardholders.
+If you wish to manage your employee’s spending under the one account, you also need to provide the supplementary cardholders’ details.

 - Other documents.
-Supporting documentation such as personal tax statements, pay slips and BAS reports may also be required.
+Supporting documentation such as personal tax statements, payslips